Gender & Ethnicity Pay Gap Calculator

-Calculate the Gender Pay Gap in your organisation using my simple spreadsheet
+Calculate the Gender and Ethnicity Pay Gap in your organisation using my simple spreadsheet

 The Gender Pay Gap is a pressing social issue, defined as the noticeable disparity in remuneration between male and female workers.
 This discrepancy is typically determined by comparing the average or median salaries of these groups.